 • Introduction to food science and nutrition

-Create a Restaurant: Many of our aspiring chefs want to own and operate their own restaurant that engages people through delicious food, top-tier service, and a comfortable atmosphere.
+Create a Restaurant: Many of our aspiring chefs want to own and operate a restaurant that engages people through delicious food, top-tier service, and a comfortable atmosphere.
 Our juniors will learn the process of creating an entirely new restaurant through the Create a Restaurant project.
 Using their hospitality industry knowledge, students work in small groups to create and present a restaurant concept to potential investors.
 The students create the restaurant floor plan and craft a business plan that highlights the restaurant name, marketing logo, hours and days of operation, and printed menu.
 The written and oral project allows our students to utilize the skills and methods of an effective presentation learned through observing and discussing numerous culinary school demonstrations.

 Annual Superintendent’s Dinner: The glitz and glam of a five-star dining experience is brought to our school each year at the Superintendent’s Dinner.
 The annual schoolwide fundraiser is a project led by the seniors who design and produce an hors d’oeuvres hour menu followed by a seven course meal.
 The menu, as well as decorations, is inspired by a yearly theme selection such as The Kentucky Derby, The Great Gatsby, and Alice in Wonderland.
 A team of students serves as the executive board to organize all details of the event from menu design, set decoration, marketing and publicity, food photography, and beverage and dining service.
 The event is an opportunity for students to experience the procedures and expectations of banquet events often held at major hotel chains worldwide.